-First up for the Autumn newsletter is skirt steak.
-Skirt is a much underused and underrated cut of meat, but one which is gaining in popularity thanks to the increasing influence of barbecuing and outdoor cooking across the UK.
-The skirt comes from the same part of the cow as hanger steak, popular in South American barbecue and if you’re French you would call it Onglet.
+Skirt steak with a chimichurri dressing is a great Summer BBQ dish.
+Beef skirt is a much underused and underrated cut of meat, but one which is gaining in popularity.
+This is largely due to the increasing influence of barbecuing and outdoor cooking across the UK.
+The cut comes from the same part of the cow as hanger steak, popular in South American barbecue.
+However if you’re French you would call it Onglet.